NEET/JEE Coaching Scholarship

 Answer:

-The answer is the option (ii, iv) Decrease in E° indicates an increase in reducing power
+The answer is option (ii, iv).
+A decrease in E° indicates an increase in reduced power

 As, E° value for